mlegore/vending-machine-api/README.md

 1. Represent a basic data model that underlays the functionality.
 2. Prototype (quickly) simple API endpoints that allows the user to interact with the machine.
-3. Create at least one action in the UI/API that behaves the way the user would expect.
+3. Create at least one action in the API that behaves the way the user would expect.
 4. Choose whatever language you wish.
-Some options you might consider: Ruby, GoLang, Python, Scala, Erlang,, Javascript, and Clojure.
+Some options you might consider: Ruby, GoLang, Python, Scala, Erlang, Javascript, and Clojure.
 5. Do NOT use a full-stack framework such as Rails, Django, or Play.
 You can use specific components of frameworks, however.
 (Ex: ActiveRecord)

 **Things you don't need:**